Two old men were talking about golf one day at their Country Club.

 Mike said, “you’ve got balls, haven’t you?”

-Bring them to the clubhouse tomorrow, he said, and we’ll tee off.
+“Well bring them to the clubhouse tomorrow”, Mike said, “and we’ll tee off together”.

-No, no. A tee is a little thing about the size of your pinky finger.
+Mike: No, no Harold.
+A tee is a little thing about the size of your pinky finger.

 Well folks, Harold thought that was stretching a little thing too far, and he said so.

 Harold: Of course.

 Harold: Your balls are in it, aren’t they?